 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the A58 does not offer wifi capability.
+In contrast, the A58 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A7R III (unlike the A58) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the A58 and the A7R III have been discontinued, but can regularly be found used on eBay.
 The A58 was replaced by the Sony A68, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A58 and the Sony A7R III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.